 If you are making an adoption plan with Adoptions With Love, we will continue to ensure your delivery and hospital stay go as planned.
 We will make certain you have the care team you deserve, and that you are comfortable with every measure.
 We can also be at the hospital with you and will take every precaution to ensure we keep you safe.

 - What will happen after giving birth?

 No matter the circumstances, there are an array of feelings you can expect after delivery.
 You may experience joy as well as sadness and fear of what comes next.
-This is normal.
-During this pandemic, your worries may feel a bit more escalated, and you may experience feelings of loneliness with less visitors able to enter the delivery room.
+These are normal emotions.
+During this pandemic, your worries may feel a bit more escalated, and you may experience feelings of loneliness with fewer visitors able to enter the delivery room.
 However, do not be concerned.
 Many hospitals are offering great, alternative means of support as you cope with these feelings post-birth.
 For example, Massachusetts General Hospital has been offering postpartum support via telehealth solutions.
 Support groups are also happening virtually and remotely.
 And of course, Adoptions With Love is always available to help you through this time.
-We can talk on the phone 24/7, or meet you wherever you are for a safe visit.
+We can talk on the phone 24/7 or meet you wherever you are for a safe visit.